Greenleaf Book Group

-Greenleaf Book Group is an independent book publisher and distributor, which was established by Clint Greenleaf in 1997.
+Greenleaf Book Group is an American independent book publisher and distributor, which was established by Clint Greenleaf in 1997.
 Greenleaf was a CPA and accountant at Deloitte & Touche before writing his first book, Attention to Detail, in 1997 and then founding the company over his parents’ garage.
 The company is based on a business model where the author pays for the publishing under a selective imprint and retains all rights.
 It has been based in Austin, Texas, United States of America since 2004.

 Clint Greenleaf moved to Chairman and Tanya Hall was appointed CEO in January 2014.
 Clint Greenleaf stepped down as Chairman in 2015 in order to focus on a new business startup, Home Plate Peanut Butter.